poojarao76/the_spark_foundation/README.md

 6. Create storyboards.
 Screen record along with your audio explaining the charts and interpretations.

 - I designed an interactive dashboard for 'Sample Super Store' using Power BI and created compelling visualizations in Python using the Pandas library.

+# Task-3 : Exploratory Data Analytics - Terrorism  (Level - Intermediate)

+1. Perform ‘Exploratory Data Analysis’ on dataset ‘Global Terrorism’
+2. Data can be found here at https://drive.google.com/file/d/1luTU7xBvI7QAGPbQMxEHcgKUi9d6UeP_/view
+3. As a security/defense analyst, try to find out the hot zone of terrorism.
+What all security issues and insights you can derive by EDA?